marianv04/Practica1_V2/README.md

 - The "MessageSender" class is responsible for establishing a connection with the broker, creating a topic within it, and sending serialized events.
 - Additionally, an interface is created for "HotelProvider", named "Provider".

-In the BusinessUnit module there are 9 different classes found:
+In the BusinessUnit module, called PerfectVacationApp there are 9 different classes found:

 - The "Main" class, where functions are called to achieve the purposes of the app.
 - The "AMQTopicWeatherSubscriber" and "AMQTopicHotelSubscriber" classes are meant to complete the same purposes that in the other module.
-- The "Datamart" class is used to check if events are received from broker and save them in a deserialize format in the datamart.
+- The "HotelEventsProcessor" and "WeatherEventsProcessor" classes are used to check if events are received from broker and save them in a deserialize format in the datamart.
 However, if there are no events available it reads them from the datalake and then saves them in the same format as before in the same place.
-- "RecommendationService" is used as a CLI where questions are asked to users to take preferences from them and recommend which island and hotel to travel.
+- "RecommendationService" is used as a CLI where questions are asked to users to know their preferences and be able to recommend which island and hotel travel to.
 - Additionally, there is an interface called "Subscriber" for the topic subscriber classes.
-- Finally, there are the "Hotel", "Location" and "Weather" classes to make instances of themselves in some other implementations to fulfill the intended purpose.
+- Finally, there are the "Hotel" and "Weather" classes to make instances of themselves in some other implementations to fulfill the intended purpose.

 ### Patterns and design principles